 You'll compete in the National Association of Collegiate Esports, the country's most prominent organization dedicated to competitive collegiate video gaming.
 You'll have a head coach, assistant coaches, and director of Esports to guide you throughout your student-athlete career.

-Student-athletes will compete as a member of the National Association of Collegiate Esports (NACE), the country’s most prominent organization dedicated to competitive collegiate video gaming.
+Student-athletes compete as a members of the National Association of Collegiate Esports (NACE), the country’s most prominent organization dedicated to competitive collegiate video gaming.
 Be a part of our nationally ranked teams, and compete against some of the largest universities in the country while earning your degree at LVC.

 Why Compete in Esports at LVC?